vivek-nexus/google-meet-slack-integration/README.md

-# GMeet Slack
+# GMeet-Slack

 > Improve workplace communication with GMeet Slack!

-**GMeet Slack automatically updates your slack status, when you join and exit meetings, even for unscheduled meetings or overflowing meetings.**
+**GMeet-Slack automatically updates your slack status, when you join and exit meetings, even for unscheduled meetings or overflowing meetings.**

 # Demo
 ![Demo](/demo.gif)